Sultanate of Deli: Fragmentation of the royal family

-Deli internal conditions that have not been stable made Deli region a target for a number of imperial states that were competing for influences.
-Monarchies that had tried to master the Sultanate of Deli were the Sultanate of Siak Sri Inderapura, the Sultanate of Johor, and the Sultanate of Aceh Darussalam which was apparently still wanted to colonise Deli again.
+The unstable Internal conditions in Deli made the region a target of conquest for a number of neighbouring states that were competing for influences, such as the Sultanate of Siak Sri Indrapura, the Sultanate of Johor, and the Sultanate of Aceh, the latter of which still had plans to reconquer Deli.

-Deli region considered very profitable, especially because of its natural resources.
-Deli was well known for its perfume, sandalwood, and camphor.
-In addition, the Dutch brought rice, candles, and horses from Deli.
-Due to their economic interests, the Dutch felt the need to maintain good relations with the authority and they also brought textiles from Deli.
+The Deli region was considered very profitable, especially because of its natural resources.
+Known for its perfume, sandalwood, and camphor, the Dutch bought rice, textiles, candles, and horses from Deli.
+Due to their economic interests, the Dutch felt the need to maintain good relations with the authorities in Deli.

 Tuanku Panglima Pasutan, the fourth Sultan of Deli died in 1761.
-The government of the Sultanate of Deli was continued by Kanduhid who assumed the title as Panglima Gandar Wahid.
-In 1805, Panglima Gandar Wahid died.
-His successor was Tuanku Amaluddin.
-Because at that time the Sultanate of Deli was still under the influence of the Sultanate of Siak Sri Inderapura, the coronation of Tuanku Amaluddin as the Sultan of Deli was based on a certificate dated 8 August 1814 issued by the sultan of Siak.
+The government of the Deli was continued by Kanduhid who assumed the title as Panglima Gandar Wahid, but he died in 1805 and was succeeded by Tuanku Amaluddin.
+Since Deli was still under the influence of the Siak at the time, the coronation of Tuanku Amaluddin as the Sultan of Deli was based on a certificate dated 8 August 1814 issued by the sultan of Siak.
 After officially becoming the Sultan of Deli, Tuanku Panglima Amaludin obtained an honorary title as Sultan Panglima Mangedar Alam.

-Meuraxa in Sekitar Suku Melaju, Batak, Atjeh, dan Keradjaan Deli (1956) writes that in 1669 the territory of the Sultanate of Deli was captured by the Sultanate of Siak Sri Inderapura from the Sultanate of Aceh Darussalam.
+Meuraxa in Sekitar Suku Melaju, Batak, Atjeh, dan Keradjaan Deli (1956) writes that in 1669 the territory of the Deli was captured by the Sultanate of Siak Sri Inderapura from the Sultanate of Aceh Darussalam.
 However, when the Sultanate of Siak Sri Inderapura was subjected to the Sultanate of Johor, the Deli Sultanate territory was under the control of Johor.

 In 1854, Aceh ruled again over the Sultanate of Deli, led by a commander named Teuku Husin.
 Sultan Osman Perkasa Alam Shah (1850–1858), the Sultan of Deli at the time, was taken to the Palace of Aceh Darussalam.
 But then Deli was acknowledged again as auspices of the Sultanate of Aceh Darussalam, who was then ruled by Sultan Sulaiman Shah (1838–1857).

-By Aceh Darussalam, the Sultanate of Deli territory was defined between the borders of Rokan to the south to the border of Tamiang.
+Under the Sultanate of Aceh, Deli's territory was defined between the borders of Rokan to the south to the border of Tamiang.